kubedb/docs/docs/guides/mysql/replication-mode-transform/replication-mode-transform/index.md

 #### Create MySQLOpsRequest

-In order to expand the transform replication mode, we have to create a `MySQLOpsRequest` CR with our desired replication mode.
+In order to transform the MySQL remote replica to MySQL Group Replicatioun cluster, we have to create a `MySQLOpsRequest` CR with our desired replication mode.
 Below is the YAML of the `MySQLOpsRequest` CR that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1